 - Attend an event at the famous Manchester Central Convention Centre

-- View the historical and contemporary art at the Manchester Art Gallery
+- Visit the Manchester Art Gallery

 - Check out the political monuments of Albert Square and St Peter’s Square